Chris Thompson

 You’re more productive at work, and you’ve reengaged with your family and friends.
 You feel more like your life has purpose again.

-New Friends are Part of Your Life
+New Friends Are Part of Your Life

 They help you as you discover a new purpose for your life, and they are there when you feel down.
 These people are your true friends, and they’ve got your back.